 14 March 2025: ‘Blood Moon’ total lunar eclipse

-We’re sad to miss the 2025 total lunar eclipse as it won’t be visible from Singapore, but you can read more about the phenomenon on NASA‘s website and keep your eyes peeled for a livestream from 13 March 2025!
+We’re sad to miss the 2025 total lunar eclipse as it won’t be visible from Singapore, but you can read more about the phenomenon on NASA‘s website and keep your eyes peeled for a livestream!

 January 2025: Venus, Mars, Jupiter, Saturn, Neptune and Uranus to align in the Planet Parade (and visible from Singapore!)